rhyannonjoy/pawfinder-service/docs/overview/authentication-guide.md

 }
 ```

-### Reaching the rate limit
+#### Exceeding the rate limit

-Reaching the rate limit returns the `429 Too Many Requests` response:
+Exceeding the rate limit returns the `429 Too Many Requests` response:

 ```json
 {